 March 21 – April 20.
 James Levin Theatre.

-A 5-week play development series featuring works-in-progress by local & national artists.
+A multi-week play development series featuring works-in-progress by local & national artists.

 Test Flight is a multi-week series that showcases new work on its way to full production.
 Test Flight provides both local and national artists with the keys to the theatre and the opportunity to co-produce original works-in-progress.
 The series encourages risk-taking and an entrepreneurial spirit towards creating new work while offering artists a structured support system, activating an art-focused environment.
 New Play Development.